ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mariadb/azure_deployment.md

 ## Configure MariaDB through Ansible

-Install the MariaDB and the required dependencies.
+You can install the MariaDB and the required dependencies using Ansible.

-You can use the same `playbook.yaml` file used in the topic, [Install MariaDB on a single AWS Arm based instance](/learning-paths/server-and-cloud/mariadb/ec2_deployment#configure-mariadb-through-ansible).
+Use the same `playbook.yaml` file used in the topic, [Install MariaDB on a single AWS Arm based instance](/learning-paths/server-and-cloud/mariadb/ec2_deployment#configure-mariadb-through-ansible).

+Use a text editor to save the `playbook.yaml` file if you don't already have it.

 ### Ansible Commands

-Substitute your private key name, and run the playbook using the  `ansible-playbook` command.
+Run the playbook using the  `ansible-playbook` command:

 ```bash
 ansible-playbook playbook.yaml -i /tmp/inventory